utah-cs3550-fa24/assignments/hw6.md

 - Sorting descending is not the same thing as sorting ascending, then reversing.
 Instead, you need to reverse the sign of the comparison function.
 (The difference happens when two rows have the same score.)

 [js-mpf]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseFloat

-Once you have written `make_table_sortable`, add a `script` tag to the assignments and profile pages to make the main table sortable.
-Make sure to give the script `type=module`.
+Once you have written `make_table_sortable`, add a `sortable` class to the template on the profile page.
+In `main.js`, find the table with this class and call `make_table_sortable` on it to make the main table sortable.

 Phase 3: Improving table sorting
 --------------------------------